 The diagnostic teams, perhaps the most central aspect of the Alaska FAS Prevention Project overall, were envisioned by the State Office of FAS to fulfill several missions.
 Funding of their applications was contingent on clear plans to provide prevention, intervention, screening, diagnosis, and treatment.In The screening and diagnosis for FASDs among children in State custody was mandated.
 Initially, 13 diagnostic teams were identified and received funding to sponsor their development.

 The ACSES-developed Diagnostic Evaluation Plan began in 2002 and was completed in 2006.

-To date, the Diagnosis Evaluation Plan (DEP) has involves the investigation of diagnostic services through the below-listed broad goals that were carefully tailored and operationalized for the specific purposes of the FASD evaluation project.
+The Diagnosis Evaluation Plan (DEP) has involved the investigation of diagnostic services through the broad goals listed below.
+These were carefully tailored and operationalized for the specific purposes of the evaluation project.

-Investigations to date have been reported back to the State of Alaska Office of FAS in 18 Technical Reports.
-These report have detailed information about all functional diagnostic teams in the state of Alaska, historical information about FASD prevention and intervention efforts in Alaska, data about means of making FASD diagnoses used across the nation, and related specifics.
+ACSES provided reports of their evaluations k to the State of Alaska Office of FAS.
+These reports have detailed information about all functional diagnostic teams in the state of Alaska, historical information about FASD prevention and intervention efforts in Alaska, and data about means of making FASD diagnoses used across the nation.

 Requests for copies of reports not listed here should be directed to the FASD Project Coordinator at the State of Alaska Division of Behavioral Health.
 Copies of these reports are in PDF format only; no hard copies are available.

 Technical Report #8: Review of Diagnostic Methods